Early Life and Education

-Edouard Carmignac was born in Paris, France, on September 5, 1947.
-He spent his early years in Peru, where his father managed an import-export business.
-He studied at Markham College, a British school, until the age of 12, and later earned a master's degree in economics from the Sorbonne in 1969 and an MBA from Columbia University's Business School in 1972.
+Édouard Carmignac was born in Paris, France, on September 5, 1947.
+He spent his childhood in Peru, where his father was involved in the import-export business.
+He received his early education at a British school, Markham College.
+He later pursued higher education, earning a master's degree in economics from the Sorbonne in 1969, followed by an MBA from Columbia University's Business School in 1972.

 Rise to Success